Scott Menzel (President)

 Favorite Films: Annie Hall, Almost Famous, Goodfellas, The Lion King, Raiders of the Lost Ark, Sunset Blvd, The Graduate, Casablanca, Psycho, Cinema Paradiso

 First Film You Ever Saw: The Lion King

-Media Affiliation: Owner of LeNoirAuteur.net
+Media Affiliation: LeNoirAuteur.net

-Biography: Terence Johnson took a most unusual route to writing about film, making stops at Georgia Tech and LMU to get degrees in Civil Engineering and Film Production.
-Since those days he takes up writing at LeNoirAuteur.net, where he also co-hosts a podcast, and has covered a wide range of film festivals and events from Sundance Film Festival to Comic Con.
+Biography: Terence Johnson took a most unusual route to write about film, making stops at Georgia Tech and LMU to get degrees in Civil Engineering and Film Production.
+Since those days he takes up writing at LeNoirAuteur.net, where he also co-hosts a podcast and has covered a wide range of film festivals and events from Sundance Film Festival to Comic Con.
 Additionally, he has contributed to esteemed websites such as AwardsCircuit.com, SoundonSight.com, and Screenrant.com.